-For any e-commerce business, SEO should be taken extremely seriously and should be treated with the utmost care.
+For any e-commerce business, SEO should be taken seriously and treated with the utmost care.

 SEO is a very competitive and cutthroat endeavor.
-It’s a “zero-sum game” in the truest definition of the term – since, for one site to rise in the rankings, another has to fall.
+It’s a “zero-sum game” in the most accurate definition of the term – since, for one site to rise in the rankings, another has to fall.

 This means that you can’t afford to let any potential edge slip through your fingers in the SEO race.

-While a lot of the serious activity in the world of SEO happens through content creation, backlinks, and user engagement, your website still needs good “internal SEO” if it wants to have a chance of ranking properly.
+While a lot of the strenuous activity in the world of SEO happens through content creation, backlinks, and user engagement, your website still needs good “internal SEO” to rank properly.

 Adding the appropriate tags to your product pages can help clarify their purpose to Google’s web crawling algorithm and significantly improve your SEO.
 At the very least, it’s a prerequisite for good SEO.

-Product tags are a major quality of life feature for any prospective customers who may be considering a purchase via your site.
+Product tags are a significant quality-of-life feature for prospective customers considering purchasing via your site.

 This is primarily because product tags allow visitors to search for the terms they are interested in and see the products that meet those criteria quickly and without fuss.

-For every product, you put up, make sure that you add the most appropriate tags for that product.
+For every product you put up, make sure that you add the most appropriate tags for that product.
 Cover all angles, and do what you can to leave no stone unturned.
-Ideally, just about every search a customer could make should return at least one product result.
+Ideally, every customer search should return at least one product result.

 Things To Do With WooCommerce Tags